qichao-arlo-wang/RISC-V32I_CPU/personal_statements/zecheng_zhu.md

 ---

 ### Pipeline
-I wrote all 4 pipeline flip-flops, register file, hazard unit and also implement the pipeline version of top.sv from our test-passed single cycle full RISC processor, then I test this with enxing for instructions and pdf
+I wrote all 4 pipeline flip-flops, register file, hazard unit and also implement the pipeline version of top.sv from our test-passed single cycle full RISC processor, then I test this with enxing for instructions and pdf.
+Our full implemention of pipeline can be see at [Pipeline statement](./team_statements/pipeline.md)

 #### Registers
 - Stage Fetch to Decoder